Epicodus-Curriculum/intro-full-stack/1_4_html_indentation_and_format_part_two.md

 We highly encourage the last one while you progress through LearnHowToProgram.com.

 >Note!
 >We'll provide more tips for managing comments for note taking in later lessons after we learn more about project organizational tools.
-For now, all we recommend is don't yet your notes become so lengthy it is hard to read your code.
+For now, all we recommend is don't let your notes become so lengthy it is hard to read your code.